branch of the house of Bourbon, one of whose members ( Louis Philippe) ruled France, 1830-48

 city in NC France, on the Loire

 A city of north-central France on the Loire River south-southwest of Paris.
-Founded by Celts and conquered by Julius Caesar in 52 B.C., the city was taken by Clovis I in A.D.
-498 and became the center of the Frankish kingdom of Orléans in 511.
-It became a principal residence of the Capetian kings in the tenth century.
-The siege of Orléans by the English (1428-1429) was lifted by troops led by Joan of Arc, the Maid of Orléans.
-Population: 114,000.
+Founded by Celts and conquered by Julius Caesar in 52 BC, the city was the center of a Frankish kingdom in the sixth century and a residence of the Capetian kings in the tenth century.
+The English siege of Orléans (1428-1429) was lifted by troops led by Joan of Arc, the “Maid of Orléans.”x